Bidhuri remarks row: Ali calls it 'hate speech', says could quit House if action not taken; Oppn rallies behind BSP MP | Politics

 BJP MP Ramesh Bidhuri's derogatory remarks in Lok Sabha against BSP's Danish Ali triggered a massive outrage on Friday with Speaker Om Birla warning him of ''strict action'' if such behaviour is repeated and Ali asserting he could consider quitting the membership of the House if no step is taken.

-The INDIA bloc parties rallied behind Ali who demanded that the matter be referred to the privileges committee of the House even as the BJP issued a show cause notice to Bidhuri for his use of objectionable words during a discussion on the Chandrayaan mission's success on Thursday.
+The INDIA bloc parties rallied behind Ali, who said it was nothing less than hate speech and demanded that the matter be referred to the privileges committee of the House even as the BJP issued a show cause notice to Bidhuri.

-Amid calls by several opposition parties for Bidhuri's suspension from Lok Sabha, Speaker Birla took ''serious note'' of Bidhuri's comments and warned the Lok Sabha member from South Delhi of ''strict action'' if such behaviour was repeated in the future.
+Amid calls by several opposition parties for Bidhuri's suspension from Lok Sabha for his use of objectionable words during a discussion on the Chandrayaan mission's success on Thursday, Speaker Birla took ''serious note'' of the comments and warned the Lok Sabha member from South Delhi of ''strict action'' if such behaviour was repeated in the future.

-Congress leaders Rahul Gandhi and party general secretary K C Venugopal visited the BSP leader and expressed solidarity with him.
+Congress leader Rahul Gandhi and party general secretary K C Venugopal visited the BSP MP and expressed solidarity with him.
 Later in a tweet, Gandhi posted pictures with Ali and said, ''Nafrat ke bazaar mein mohabbat ki dukaan (shop for spreading love in market of hate).''
-Congress' leader in Lok Sabha Adhir Ranjan Chowdhury, TMC's Aparupa Poddar, DMK's Kanimozhi and NCP leader Supriya Sule wrote to Birla over the issue and demanded that the matter be sent to the privileges committee.
+Congress' leader in Lok Sabha Adhir Ranjan Chowdhury, TMC's Aparupa Poddar, DMK's Kanimozhi and NCP leader Supriya Sule wrote to Birla and demanded that the matter be sent to the privileges committee.

+The Akhilesh Yadav-led Samajwadi Party sought termination of Bidhuri's Lok Sabha membership and registration of a criminal case against him.

 ''This is nothing less than hate speech.
 This is hate speech on the floor of the House.
 Hate speeches were being made outside Parliament but now hate speech has been delivered on the floor of the House by a BJP MP,'' he told PTI.